DOHMEX/domex-core-/README.md

 - **Validator zk-Finality**
   Global validators finalize state only when zk-SNARK proofs are valid and Merkle root transitions are cryptographically correct.
-  → Validators do not run transactions — they verify, finalize, and publish state.
+  → Validators do not run transactions, they verify, finalize, and publish state.

 - **Local Matching Engine**
   Vaults are operated by Raft-style local consensus for microsecond-level trade execution, with finality handled globally.